 Serving Suggestions

-- Vegan taco bowl
+- Add it to a vegan taco bowl

-- A side to oil-free refried beans
+- As a side to oil-free refried beans

 - A side to refried bean taquitos